 Jack Hackman Field has a large baseball field with sheltered stands, which have the perfect view, and a large indoor concessions area.
 Next to this field are three little league baseball fields, and there is a centrally located restroom facility.
 The City of Marshfield hired Bestimate LLC to draw plans for a storage facility with matching split faced block walls, green metal trim and shingled roof, and green service doors and rollup doors to accommodate riding lawnmowers, fertilizer, hoses, and similar maintenance material.
 The plan and specification went out for bids and the pictures show the concrete ready for construction, the interior and various views of the completed building exterior.

 Early in 2015, DuWayne Mews, owner of Financial Strategies of Wisconsin LLC, called Bestimate LLC to look at an existing dairy lab building he purchased to design the remodel project for his new business offices.
 Under the snow in the before picture was a plain building exterior that with Bestimate LLC’s design and contractor Art Young’s workmanship became very attractive, with new stone and lap siding, windows and doors, and with handicapped accessibility.
-As you walk in the front door, the Financial Strategies Logo on the wall welcomes you into the reception area and comfortable waiting room, down the hall past the new conference room, new handicapped accessible mens and womens restrooms to Duane and son Mark’s offices, including a kitchenette and extra offices, all very nicely finished.
+As you walk in the front door, the Financial Strategies Logo on the wall welcomes you into the reception area and comfortable waiting room, down the hall past the new conference room, new handicapped accessible men’s and women’s restrooms to Duane and son Mark’s offices, including a kitchenette and extra offices, all very nicely finished.
 Thank you old friend Bill Ploeckelman, owner of B&I Lumber for recommending Bestimate LLC for the design work on this transformative remodel.
-(Click to open plan pages in full size PDFs, click to open full size pictures):

-Argonne Lumber, Argonne, Wisc. recommended Bestimate LLC to NailRite Contracting, Eagle River Wis. to draw construction and state approval plans with structural and energy calculations working with Jim Halverson P.E for Boat Sport Marina’s new boat repair shop.
+Argonne Lumber, Argonne, Wisc. recommended Bestimate LLC to NailRite Contracting, Eagle River, Wis. to draw construction and state approval plans with structural and energy calculations working with Jim Halverson P.E for Boat Sport Marina’s new boat repair shop.
 Another clean, bright repair shop area.
-(Click to open plan pages in full size PDFs, click to open full size pictures):

 Bestimate LLC drew plans for Seehafer Farm Creamery on Hwy 97 north of Marshfield and state-approved the building, housing the very nicely finished and decorated new retail dairy store where Seehafers pasteurize and bottle fresh milk from the milking parlor behind the store, as well as sell meat from the farm, locally-made cheese, and similar products.
-Thank you Ken & Karen Seehafer, owners of Seehafer Acres Inc. for using Bestimate LLC for your design, and Bill Ploeckelman, owner of B&I Lumber for recommending Bestimate LLC.
+Thank you, Ken & Karen Seehafer, owners of Seehafer Acres Inc. for using Bestimate LLC for your design, and Bill Ploeckelman, owner of B&I Lumber for recommending Bestimate LLC.
 Good job Len, owner of Carpentry Plus, for the excellent workmanship inside and out.
-(Click to open plan pages in full size PDFs, click to open full size pictures):

-Pine View Auto, Hwy 13 South in Marshfield, state-approved plan by Bestimate LLC in partnership with O’Donnell Engineering Associates.
+Pineview Auto, Hwy 13 South in Marshfield, state-approved plan by Bestimate LLC in partnership with O’Donnell Engineering Associates.
 Project management by Bestimate LLC, helping the owner gather and select bids.
 Opened for business in early September 2013.
-(Click to open plan pages in full size PDFs, click to open full size pictures):

-Tire Town Auto, Hwy 13 South in Marshfield, is a state approved ladderframe commercial service garage where tires are sold, mounted, changed, and repaired in a clean, light, energy efficient building.
-(Click to open plan pages in full size PDFs, click to open full size pictures):
+Tire Town Auto LLC, Hwy 13 South in Marshfield, is a state approved ladderframe commercial service garage where tires are sold, mounted, changed, and repaired in a clean, light, energy efficient building.

-New boat repair building for State Central Boat Yard, Friendship, Wisconsin, May- August 2011.
+New boat repair building for State Central Boat Yard, Friendship, Wisc., May- August 2011.
 Bestimate LLC sold & assisted with project management for M.P.B.
-Builders, Ripon WI who was the building contractor.
-(Click to open full size pictures):
+Builders, of Ripon, who was the building contractor.